graphql-compose/graphql-compose.github.io/docs/plugin-mongoose.md

 ```

 ### How to build nesting/relations?
-Suppose you Model has `friendsIds` field with array of user ids.
+Suppose you `User` model has `friendsIds` field with array of user ids.
 So let build some relations:
 ```js
 UserTC.addRelation(
   'friends',